-SAP Business Intelligence provides a broad range of reporting tools to facilitate decision making of the different end users.
+SAP Business Intelligence provides a broad range of reporting tools to facilitate the decision making of different end-users.
 These tools can interact with data from different data sources.
-SAP Business Objects provides a semantic layer (universe) which facilitates the interaction with data sources and the extraction of data.
-This tutorial provided you with a step by step explanation of how to construct a universe which will be utilised in later reporting exercises.
+SAP Business Objects provides a semantic layer (universe) that facilitates the interaction with data sources and the extraction of data.
+This tutorial provided you with a step by step explanation of how to construct a universe which will be utilized in later reporting exercises.

-Global Bike International (GBI) is a world class bicycle company serving both professional and amateur cyclists.
+Global Bike International (GBI) is a world-class bicycle company serving both professional and amateur cyclists.
 The company sells bicycles and accessories.
 In the touring bike category, GBI’s handcrafted bicycles have won numerous design awards and are sold in over 10 countries.
-GBI’s signature composite frames are world-renowned for their strength, low weight and easy maintenance.
+GBI’s signature composite frames are world-renowned for their strength, low weight, and easy maintenance.
 GBI bikes are consistently ridden in the Tour de France and other major international road races.
-GBI produces two models of their signature road bikes, a deluxe and professional model.
-The key difference between the two models is the type of wheels used, aluminium for the basic model and carbon composite for the professional model.
+GBI produces two models of their signature road bikes, a deluxe and a professional model.
+The key difference between the two models is the type of wheels used, aluminum for the basic model, and carbon composite for the professional model.
 GBI’s off-road bikes are also recognized as incredibly tough and easy to maintain.
-GBI off-road bikes are the preferred choice of world champion off road racers and have become synonymous with performance and strength in one of the most gruelling sports in the world.
-GBI produces two types of off-road bike, a men’s and women’s model.
+GBI off-road bikes are the preferred choice of world champion off-road racers and have become synonymous with performance and strength in one of the most grueling sports in the world.
+GBI produces two types of off-road bikes, a men’s and women’s models.
 The basic difference between the two models is the smaller size and ergonomic shaping of the women’s frame.

 Traditionally GBI was a wholesaler who sold their bikes to retailers who then resold the bikes to the end consumers.
 Recently GBI has decided to sell their bike to the end consumer via the internet.

 GBI’s headquarters are located in Dallas and the European subsidiary company (GBI Europe) is based in Heidelberg, Germany.
-In regards to the GBI sales process there are two sales organisations for America (Eastern US and Western US) and two for Germany (Northern Germany and Southern Germany).
-All sales organisations have a wholesale distribution channel responsible for delivering the products to the customers.
-However only one sales organisation is required in each country to support internet sales.
-The diagram below displays the GBI organisation to support the sales process.
+In regards to the GBI sales process, there are two sales organizations for America (Eastern US and the Western US) and two for Germany (Northern Germany and Southern Germany).
+All sales organizations have a wholesale distribution channel responsible for delivering the products to the customers.
+However, only one sales organization is required in each country to support internet sales.
+The diagram below displays the GBI organization to support the sales process.